2005 December Chennai stampede

 The 2005 December Chennai stampede incident happened on 18 December 2005 in a school at MGR Nagar in Chennai, the capital of the South Indian state of Tamil Nadu, where the relief supplies were distributed by the state government for the people affected by severe flooding.
 There were 42 deaths in the accident, which left another 37 injured.
-The state government appointed a one-man commission under retired justice A. Raman to look into the enquiry.
+The Supreme Court observed that the Tamil Nadu government, led at the time by the AIADMK party, along with government offices, bore responsibility for administrative lapses that contributed to the stampede.
+Then the state government appointed a one-man commission under retired justice A. Raman to look into the enquiry.
 The state government also announced a compensation of ₹100,000 for all the victims and ₹15,000 for the injured.

 During 2005, there were heavy rains in Tamil Nadu and its coastal areas were flooded.
 Many people were rendered homeless by flooding during November and December.
-Relief measures were announced by the government that necessitated collecting tokens from authorities in different centres across the city.
+Relief measures were announced by the government that necessitated collecting tokens from authorities in different centers across the city.

 Background

 During 2005, there were heavy rains in Chennai and the surrounding areas that resulted in severe flooding.
 Most coastal areas of the state were flooded.
 Many people were rendered homeless by the floods during the months of November and December.
-Relief measures were announced by the government that necessitated collecting tokens from authorities in different centres across the city.
-The government centres were distributing ₹ 2,000, 10 kg of rice, dhotis and saris to the people affected by the floods.
+Relief measures were announced by the government that necessitated collecting tokens from authorities in different centers across the city.
+The government centers were distributing ₹ 2,000, 10 kg of rice, dhotis and saris to the people affected by the floods.
 The relief measures were to be originally distributed from the ration shop in the area, but the street being narrow, the venue was changed to Arignar Anna Government School.
-On Saturday 17 December 2005, the day before the accident, 3,452 families were issued tokens and the authorities were planning to distribute for 4,5000 families on Sunday.
+On Saturday 17 December 2005, the day before the accident, 3,452 families were issued tokens, and the authorities were planning to distribute for 4,500 families on Sunday.
 The announcement was made with the help of public addressing system.